-Attach the work plan for the project.
+Attach the work plan for the project that includes all information detailed in Section IV.2.ii.
+Project Narrative.
 The work plan should illustrate the network's goals, strategies, activities, and measurable progress and outcome measures.
-The work plan must outline the individual or organization responsible for carrying out each activity and include a timeline for the project period.
+The work plan must outline the individual or organization responsible for carrying out each activity and include a timeline for the period of performance.

-Attachment 6: Staffing Plan and Job Descriptions for Key Personnel (see Section 4.1. of the HRSA's SF-424 Application Guide)
+Attachment 6: Staffing Plan and Job Descriptions for Key Personnel (see Section 4.1. of HRSA's SF-424 Application Guide)

-Provide a staffing plan that discusses the staffing requirements necessary to run the network, and specifically to accomplish the proposed network-planning project.
+Keep each job description to one page in length as much as is possible.
+Include the role, responsibilities, and qualifications of proposed project staff to run the network, and specifically to accomplish the proposed network planning project.
 Include the qualification levels for the project staff and rationale for the amount of time that is requested for each staff position.
-Staffing needs should be explained and should have a direct link to activities proposed in the project narrative and budget section of the application.
+Staffing needs should be explained and should have a direct link to activities proposed in the Project Narrative and budget sections of the application.
 Staffing plan should include in-kind personnel to the project.
-Your staffing plan should demonstrate supporting and key staff that total at least one paid full-time FTE at the time of application.
+Your staffing plan should demonstrate supporting and key staff that total at least one full-time FTE at the time of application.

 Provide the job descriptions for key personnel listed in the application.
 Keep each job description to one page in length.
-Include the role, responsibilities, and qualifications of proposed project staff.
+Include the role, responsibilities, and qualifications of proposed project staff as it relates to the Network Planning Program.
 For the purposes of this application, key personnel are individuals who are funded by this award or person(s) conducting activities central to this program.